hoang-ho/hugo/content/about/index.md

 ---

 Random fun facts:
+* I'm a first generation college graduate
-* I changed my major three times in college
+* I changed my major three times in college (Statistics -> Mathematics and Economics -> Mathematics)
 * I have two middle names
-* I spent three summers learning to swim (I swim very well now 😝)

 ### Interest
 I’m interested in but realistically not getting back onto the machine learning hype train.
 I worked on a project about neural network compression techniques at UMass Amherst.

 I'm now exploring domains in software engineering: distributed system, probabilistic databases.

 ### Hobbies
 I used to watch a lot of movies but essientially curb down on that.

 My favorite soccer (football) team is Chelsea F.C.